 |ldap||Via the URL adapter, it is possible to connect an LDAP server to retrieve user information.|

 You can also access a Microsoft Active Directory Service (ADS) if it provides an LDAP interface.

 An E2E example model is provided with the documentation (see example reference).

 If large amounts of data have to be transferred, the URL adapter offers the possibility of streaming the data from or into a file so avoiding to utilize large memory chunks.
 The Streaming FTP section explains how to do this for the ftp protocol.
 Applying streaming to the other protocols works analogously.

 Find an overview on all tagged values and parameters of the URL adapter on URL Adapter Reference.

-Runtime 2019.9 xUML service adapters add the following HTTP headers containing correlation information to the request: Transaction id and request id will be logged to the transaction log on the adapter call.
+Runtime 2019.9 With xUML service adapter calls, the xUML Runtime adds the following outgoing HTTP headers containing correlation information to the request: Transaction id and request id will be logged to the transaction log on the adapter call.
 Having this information, you can use this for error analysis or usage metrics.

 This header will be passed through the callstack to identify all service calls that belong to a transaction.